Why would I want to establish healthy relationships in the workplace when I have my own friends and family?

 Corporate relationships are very similar to our personal relationships.
 We don’t realise it but there is very little difference between work and personal relationships – the basic principles are the same.

 Just as children mimic their parents behavior, so too do employees mimic the leadership behavior in the organization.
 Parents set the tone by which the family functions and thrives whilst leaders set the tone for the corporate culture, values, vision and mission so yes the basic principles are the same.
+Having healthy relationships in the workplace are essential to our well-being

 The key difference being that our personal relationships are more emotionally charged as they are driven by romantic love, whilst in the workplace, we are driven by the love we feel for the organization we work for, our fellow colleagues and being valued for the contribution we are making (e.g. rewards and recognition).